WilkVlog/backup_pve_pbs_v1/readme.md

     -h | --help             - help
     -a | --add              - script will add storage to Proxmox (all arguments are required)
-    -r | --remove           - script will remove storage from Proxmox if exists (only STORAGE_ID is required)
+    -r | --remove           - script will remove storage from Proxmox if exists (only storage-name is required)
     -sn | --storage-name    - Storage name for mounted Proxmox Backup Server storage in Proxmox VE
     -pi | --pbs-ip          - Proxmox Backup Server host IP address
     -pd | --pbs-datastore   - Storage name with backups in Proxmox Backup Server (datastore name from Proxmox Backup Server)
     -pf | --pbs-fingerprint - Proxmox Backup Server Fingerprint